moneymanagerex/android-money-manager-ex/README.md

 [![MoneyManagerEx for Android on PlayStore](https://developer.android.com/images/brand/en_app_rgb_wo_60.png)](http://play.google.com/store/apps/details?id=com.money.manager.ex)

+#### Contributing

+There are several ways you can contribute to the project:

+- code
+- translation
+- beta testing
+- donations

 #### Translate

 If you want to join our translation team: [MoneyManagerEx for Android on Crowdin.net](https://crowdin.net/project/android-money-manager-ex)